forestgeo/fgeo/README.md

 [![CRAN
 status](https://www.r-pkg.org/badges/version/fgeo)](https://cran.r-project.org/package=fgeo)

-**fgeo** install and loads multiple R packages to analyze forest diversity and dynamics.
-It allows you to access, manipulate, and plot [ForestGEO](https://forestgeo.si.edu/) datasets, and to do common analyses including abundance, demography, and species-habitats associations.
+**fgeo** helps you to install, load, and access the documentation of multiple packages to analyze forest diversity and dynamics.
+It allows you to manipulate and plot [ForestGEO](http://www.forestgeo.si.edu/) data, and to do common analyses including abundance, demography, and species-habitats associations.

   - [Search functions and
     datasets](https://forestgeo.github.io/fgeo/articles/siteonly/reference.html)